Reza-Ardestani/FluentAI/README.md

 ## FluentAI
 Disfluency Correction in Questions

-<strong>⚠️ Please read the report in the documentation folder for  comprehensive analysis of the result, research steps, and development phases.</strong>
+<strong>⚠️ Please watch my 4-minute video in which I show how to run the code:</strong> [https://youtu.be/7sbDaeV0Vlw](https://youtu.be/7sbDaeV0Vlw)

 ## Table of Contents